IMI-KIT/eplus-lod/README.md

 ### Resources

-The `Resources.xml` file describes the mapping of the entities.
+The `Resources.xml` file describes the mapping of the features of interest.
 The entity names should correspond to the strings found in the data dictionary.
 Example:

 ```xml
 <?xml version="1.0" encoding="UTF-8" standalone="yes"?>